 What happens when I update my site?

-You will need to log in here,
+you can log in here,

-go the "build index" page, and use the "index now" link to tell our spider
+go the "build index" page and use the "index now" link to tell our spider

-to re-index your site.
+to re-index your site immediately.

 Won't the visitor realize they have left my site?